Connect with us

 – Winners will also receive free sponsorship to attend the 1st Nigeria Tertiary Institution Conference on Sustainable Development Goals (SDGs) in April 2024 in Abuja.

-See also DELTA STATE UNIVERSITY OF SCIENCE AND TECHNOLOGY (DSUST) RELEASES THIRD BATCH ADMISSION LIST FOR THE 2023/2024 ACADEMIC SESSION
+See also EDUSOKO UNIVERSITY, BIDA RELEASES POST UTME ADMISSION FORM FOR THE 2023/2024 ACADEMIC SESSION

 Required Documents: